Sitemap

 Recommended Carpet and Flooring Dealers

 5. Unscrupulous carpet retailers often fail to disclose second-grade or defective material information to you.
 Retailers often buy second-grade materials and sell them to you off the showroom floor.
 They may not tell you that there is something wrong with the carpet.
 In most cases, you won't see the defect until after the carpet has been installed.
 There are no refunds on discounted, second-grade carpets.
+How To Choose Carpet Remnants Wisely

 6. Manufacturers and retailers fail to provide readily available, clear and concise, easy to understand warranty and claims information.
 Good luck trying to make a claim, they make it very hard to do.
 Read the fine print of any carpet warranty and you will see what I mean.
 Did you keep your sales receipt with the carpet, pad and installation prices separated?
 Did you have your carpets cleaned regularly and keep all your receipts?
 No?
 Sorry your claim is denied.
+Read your new carpet warranty brochure.
+How Often Should I Have My Carpets Cleaned?

 7. Manufacturers fail to provide true-to-life carpet wear rating values and information that should be readily available to you based on various and diverse types of consumer applications, instead of the current rating values based on a typical "family of four" scenario.
-Now remember, not all retail carpet stores are Unscrupulous.
-There are plenty of reputable carpet dealers to buy from, but it's difficult to tell the good from the bad.
-That's why I created my own hand-picked list of locally owned and reputable flooring dealers.
+Learn more about the PAR Carpet Rating System.

 More Information: